 A barium swallow is a test that allows your doctor to view the upper part of your bowel.

-During a barium swallow a white fluid, called barium, is used to outline the shape of the throat and stomach, and a fizzy drink is used to open up the walls of the stomach.
+During a barium swallow a white fluid, called barium, is used to outline the shape of your throat and stomach, and a fizzy drink is used to open up the walls of your stomach.

 Why is this test done?